 An electromyography (EMG) and nerve conduction velocity are electrical tests of muscle and nerves that can show abnormal findings typical of polymyositis as well as exclude other nerve-muscle diseases.

 A muscle biopsy is used to confirm the presence of muscle inflammation typical only of polymyositis.
 This is a surgical procedure whereby muscle tissue is removed for analysis by a pathologist.
 Muscles often used for biopsy include the quadriceps muscle of the front of the thigh, the biceps muscle of the arm and the deltoid muscle of the shoulder.

 Patients can ultimately do well, especially with early medical treatment of disease and disease flares.
 The disease frequently becomes inactive, and rehabilitation of atrophied muscle becomes a long-term project.
 Inclusion Body Myositis is often more resistant to treatment than the usual form of disease.

-Polymyositis is generally initially treated with high doses of corticosteroids – medications related to cortisone – given by orally or intravenously.
+Polymyositis is generally treated with high doses of corticosteroids initially, administered orally or intravenously.
 They are very good at decreasing muscle inflammation but are usually are required for years.
 Their continued use will be based on what a doctor finds in terms of symptoms and muscle enzyme blood test results.